-Variable annuities are offered in conjunction with Morgan Stanley Smith Barney LLC's licensed insurance agency affiliates.
+Morgan Stanley Smith Barney LLC offers insurance products in conjunction with its licensed insurance agency affiliates.

 A variable annuity is not a deposit of, or other obligation of, or guaranteed by, the Depository Institution, or an affiliate of the Depository Institution, and involves investment risk, including the possible loss of value.